osposweb/osposweb.github.io/Purchasing.md

 * **Distributor** - OSPOS is distributor-centric, so the businesses providing inventory to an OSPOS shop will always be classified as a distributor (even though technically they could be a manufacturer that we are dealing with directly).
 A distributor in OSPOS is typically a wholesale distributor of items that are manufactured and sold by other vendors.
 * **Purchase Order Status** - This is the status of the purchase order
-  * **New** - The purchase order is being created but has not yet been submitted to a distributor for fulfillment.
   * **Open** - The initiator of the purchase order is preparing the purchase order.
   * **Prepared** - Initiator of purchase order has completed his/her work.
   * **Approved** - The approver of the purchase order has given their blessing to the purchase order and it can now be submitted.